fabiocav/azure-content/articles/app-service-mobile/app-service-mobile-dotnet-backend-how-to-use-server-sdk.md

 	Enables the Entity Framework to access data in the SQL Database.
 Add to the configuration by calling the **AddTablesWithEntityFramework** extension method.

 - [Microsoft.Azure.Mobile.Server.Authentication]
 	Enables authentication and sets-up the OWIN middleware used to validate tokens.
-Add to the configuration by calling the **AddAppServiceAuthentication** and **IAppBuilder**.**UseMobileAppAuthentication** extension methods.
+Add to the configuration by calling the **AddAppServiceAuthentication** and **IAppBuilder**.**UseAppServiceAuthentication** extension methods.

 - [Microsoft.Azure.Mobile.Server.Notifications]
 	Enables push notifications and defines a push registration endpoint.
 Add to the configuration by calling the **AddPushNotifications** extension method.